 Southeast Asia is a densely populated region with a few mega-cities located within 300 kilometers of active volcanoes.
 The volcanic infrasound can be used to detect and measure eruptions as they unfold, and increase the safety of civil aviation.
-Volcanic Infrasound is our latest Knowledge Capsule and it shows some of the infrasound sensors installed by the Earth Observatory of Singapore in Mac Ritchie Park, a natural reserve in the middle of urban Singapore.
+Volcanic Infrasound shows some of the infrasound sensors installed by the Earth Observatory of Singapore in Mac Ritchie Park, a natural reserve in the middle of urban Singapore.
 The short documentary won an Award of Merit in the Educational Category at the Accolade Global Film Competition in La Jolla, California.
-During 2017 it has been screened at the prestigious international scientific events EGU Cinema in Vienna, Austria, and Goldschmidt Wild Orbit Cinema in Paris, France.
+During 2017 it was screened at prestigious international scientific events such as the EGU Cinema in Vienna, Austria, and the Goldschmidt Wild Orbit Cinema in Paris, France.